hakendog/DenDen/docs/en/settings-and-sender-key.md

 ## Disable or replace a computer

-If a computer is lost or retired, you can disable only its sender identity without affecting other computers or phones.
-If pairing information or the notification encryption key leaked, replace the entire pairing and pair every phone you keep again.
+For a computer you still control, remove its private DenDen settings and daily skill.
+A single computer cannot be revoked remotely.
+If a computer is lost or untrusted, rotate the shared Google sender key and re-import it on every retained computer.
+Because the computer also stores pairing information and the notification encryption key, replace the entire pairing and pair every retained phone again.

 See the [CLI reference](cli.md) for commands and setting formats.
 See [Add and manage devices](device-management.md) for normal operations.